bpschmitt/multitenant-opentelemetry-example/README.md

 ## 🔧 Configuration

+### Installation Options

+You can install the OpenTelemetry Collector using either:

+1. **Helm Charts** (direct installation) - See sections below
+2. **OpenTelemetry Operator** (CRD-based) - See "Using the OpenTelemetry Operator" section above

+Both methods are supported.
+The operator provides additional features like automatic instrumentation injection, while Helm charts offer more direct control over the deployment.

 ### OpenTelemetry Collector

-Configuration files are in `deployment/values.yaml` and `daemonset/values.yaml`.
+Configuration files are in `deployment/deployment-values.yaml` and `daemonset/daemonset-values.yaml`.
 Key settings:

 - **OTLP Receivers**: Accept telemetry from applications
 - **New Relic Exporters**: Multiple exporters configured for per-tenant routing